Birding Tour Kenya: 20-day Birding Adventure

 Day 8.
 Lake Baringo – Kakamega Forest National Reserve

 We’ll make a pre-breakfast bird walk, and after we’ve eaten we’ll drive to the Kakamega Forest National Reserve.
 This drive takes us through the beautiful scenery of the Kerio Valley.
 We stop in the valley for a picnic lunch and do some birding, looking for White-crested Turaco and Orange-breasted and Grey-headed Bushshrikes, among others.
 The Kakamega Forest is Kenya’s only true tropical forest, and this area is alive with birds.
-We will have a full of day tomorrow to explore this bird-rich area.
+We will have a full day tomorrow to explore this bird-rich area.

 Day 9.
 Kakamega Forest National Reserve